radareorg/r2con/2018/ctf/ant74/README.md

 4017 0x000ba1e0 0x081021e0 GLOBAL   FUNC   69 type..eq.main.player
 ```

-It looks like `main.win` is what we are expecting to get in the end.
+It looks like `sym.main.win` is what we are expecting to get in the end.

 ```asm
 [0x08094250]> pd 50 @ sym.main.win